wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#overalllatency">OverallLatency</a></td>
 <td>

-Returns the overall response latency(95th percentile value) for an API across all the data available time range and by provided tenant Id, environment Id and organization Id.
-If the optional time filter is provided, that time range will be used to filter the latency value.
+Returns the overall response latency (95th percentile value) for an API across all the data available time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `filter` parameter to further filter the results by a time range.

 </td>
 </tr>